barth-lab/CAPSens_design/README.md

 sbatch sim_EnsembleState1_WT_rpk_N11A-Y19A-S259A.sh
 ```

-## Computationally guided point mutant library
+## Computational design maintaining conformational dynamism

-If you have the means, it may be advantageous to experimentally test a small rational library of point mutants of receptor residues that make contact with the peptide ligand (any heteroatom within 4 A of all selected peptide models) and whose substitutions do not have significant clashes (>5 REU) in a fraction of the selected ensemble of models.
+Here, binding contact networks are selected that enhance receptor:peptide interactions in several CXCR4:CXCL12 models, thereby favoring multiple conformations of the complex and maintaining high levels of conformational entropy.
+This is achieved by designing a library of point mutations at receptor positions in contact with the peptide that are compatible with multiple conformations of the complex.
+Specifically, we computationally build a small library of point mutants of receptor residues that make contact with the peptide ligand (any heteroatom within 4 A of all selected peptide models) and whose substitutions do not have significant clashes (>5 REU) in a fraction of the selected ensemble of models.
 Due the dynamic nature of receptor:peptide interactions, these point mutants may have significant effects on activity that are difficult to predict from single-state design.

 # Model Refinement